ramos-04/gitops-scaling/README.md

       https://argo-cd.readthedocs.io/en/release-1.8/user-guide/private-repositories/

-- After performing these steps, the applications namely cors-proxy-server and mock-target-server will automatically get deployed in the EKS cluster using GitOps(ArgoCD).
-In this way, we have built a CICD pipeline using a pull based model instead of a push based model.
-We have leveraged GitOps to make this happen.
+- After performing these one time steps, the containerised applications namely cors-proxy-server and mock-target-server will automatically get deployed in the EKS cluster using GitOps(ArgoCD).
+A load balancer in AWS Cloud will also get automatically launched which will make the cors-proxy-server application accessible from the internet.
+In this way, we have built a CICD framework using a ***pull based model*** instead of a push based model leveraging ***GitOps***.

 ## Load Testing

-- You can create a test plan in a tool like Jmeter to perform load testing by firing multiple requests to the cors proxy server.
+- You can create a test plan in a tool like ***Jmeter*** to perform load testing by firing multiple requests to the cors-proxy-server application.
 As a reference, you can use the test plan uploaded in this git repository at the path 'load-testing/jmeter-reports/RPS-test-plan.jmx'.
 You can tweak the plan as per your preferences.
-Please do not forget to configure the AWS load balancer ARN and Port as per your setup in the test plan.
+Please do not forget to configure the AWS load balancer ARN and Port as per your setup in the test plan configurations.

 - Initiate load testing by sending multiple requests to the cors-proxy-server application.

-- As the load increases, cpu consumption of the applications will spike and additional replica pods for them will be created by HPA.
-Furthermore, if the capacity of the kubernetes node(EC2 machine) which holds these pods becomes full, then Karpenter will automatically launch additional kubernetes nodes(EC2 machines) to host the further replica pods.
+- As the load increases, cpu consumption of the cors-proxy-server and mock-target-server applications will spike and additional replica pods for them will automatically be created by ***Horizontal Pod Autoscaler(HPA)***.
+Moving ahead, should the capacity of the kubernetes node(EC2 machine) which holds these pods become full, Karpenter will automatically launch additional kubernetes nodes(EC2 machines) to host and accommodate the further replica pods.
 Similarly, as the load drops, Karpenter will automatically decommission the unnecessary nodes and HPA will decommission the unnecessary replica pods.
-Thus, in this way, we have achieved seamless scaling across kubernetes pod and kubernetes nodes.
+Thus, in this way, we have achieved seamless scaling at the ***kubernetes pod*** and ***kubernetes node*** levels.

 - A steady setup with minumum pods and minimum kubernetes nodes running